telosnetwork/telos-oracle-scripts/README.md

 ####   RNG Oracle Request Listener

+This listeners listens to requests made to the RNG Oracle and signs them if needed.

 ####   Gas Bridge Listener

+This listeners compares the gas price from eosio.evm to the one stored in the EVM GasOracleBridge contract.
+If it is different it calls the gasbridge antelope contract's `verify()` action that also compares the prices & updates the price of the GasOracleBridge on EVM if needed.

 ### > Updaters

 ####   Delphi Updater

-This updater supports 2 methods: `http` and `file`.
+This updater retreives pair prices and sends them to the Delphi Oracle.
+It supports 2 methods: `http` and `file`.
 Follow the steps below to configure them

 ##### http